azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Network Security Groups

-By default, the network security groups connected to Management and ApplicationGateway subnets will only allow necessary traffic and block everything else (deny-all rule).
+By default, the network security groups connected to subnets will only allow necessary traffic and block everything else (deny-all rule).
 Use `nsg_subnet_inbound_rules` and `nsg_subnet_outbound_rules` in this Terraform module to create a Network Security Group (NSG) for each subnet and allow it to add additional rules for inbound flows.

 In the Source and Destination columns, `VirtualNetwork`, `AzureLoadBalancer`, and `Internet` are service tags, rather than IP addresses.
 In the protocol column, Any encompasses `TCP`, `UDP`, and `ICMP`.
 When creating a rule, you can specify `TCP`, `UDP`, `ICMP` or `*`. `0.0.0.0/0` in the Source and Destination columns represents all addresses.